roomacarthur/the-tipsy-quiz/README.md

 There will be multiple icons used throughout the application.
 [Font Awesome]() will be the main source for icons.

-During the design phase there was no real need for images to be used but the sparsity on the homepage after initial HTML and CSS was completed pushed me to include an image in the open space.
+During the design phase, there was no real need for images to be used but the sparsity on the homepage after initial HTML and CSS was completed pushed me to include an image in the open space.
 The image I used was taken from a [Cocktail Party App](https://cocktailpartyapp.com/better-lychee-cocktails-alternatives-to-the-lychee-martini/) Blog post.

 ---